Hodge-Tate decomposition for non-smooth spaces: Introduction

+The spectral sequence degenerates at its $E_2$-page. \end{theorem} Here pointed out by a referee, it worths to mention that different from Theorem \ref{Hodge dec}, we do not need any ``K\"ahler condition" in the $p$-adic setting.

 When $X$ is an algebraic scheme, the result is proved in many cases by Faltings.
 Later on Scholze constructs the spectral sequence above for rigid spaces, and proves the degeneracy for those $X$ defined over a discretely valued field.
-The case for general proper smooth rigid spaces is handled in \cite{BMS} by using a spreading-out technique of Conrad-Gabber.
-Similar to the complex geometry, we note that one of the biggest advantages of this decomposition is that the left side is given by a coherent cohomology, which is more of algebraic nature than the $p$-adic \'etale cohomology.
+Here we note that in the latter setting when $X$ comes from a discretely valued subfield (with perfect residue field), the filtration above is Galois equivariant and admits a canonical splitting, which is called the \emph{Hodge--Tate decomposition}.
+The case for general proper smooth rigid spaces that are not necessarily defined over a discrete subfield is handled in \cite{BMS} by using a spreading-out technique of Conrad-Gabber.
+Similar to the complex geometry, we note that one of the biggest advantages of this decomposition is that the left side is given by a coherent cohomology, which is more of an algebraic nature than the $p$-adic \'etale cohomology.

 The goal of our article is to generalize the Hodge-Tate decomposition to the case when $X$ is not necessarily smooth.
 In scheme theory, one strategy to generalize from the smooth setting to the non-smooth setting is to use the $h$-topology, introduced by Voevodesky \cite{Voe96}.
 The $h$-topology is defined by refining the \'{e}tale topology (on the category of all finite type $K$-schemes over $X$) in a way that we allow not just \'{e}tale coverings, but also proper surjective maps.
 In particular, thanks to the resolution of singularities in characteristic $0$, any h-covering can be refined by smooth schemes, which makes the $h$-topology ``locally smooth".
-Later on Geisser introduced the \'eh-topology (cf. \cite{Gei06}), which is a variant of Veovodesky's theory and is defined by a smaller but more amenable collection of covering families.
+Later Geisser introduced the $\eh$-topology (cf. \cite{Gei06}), which is a variant of Veovodesky's theory and is defined by a smaller but more amenable collection of covering families.